What are Pogo Pins (Spring-Loaded Pins)?

 Meet the Connector: Pogo Pins (Spring-loaded pins)

-Pogo pins, also called spring-loaded pins, are electrical connector mechanisms known for their durability and their ability to provide and maintain an electrical connection that is resilient to mechanical shock and vibration.
-They are widely used in a variety of electronic applications and in the test industry.
+Pogo pins, also called spring-loaded pins, are electrical connector mechanisms known for their durability and ability to provide an electrical connection that is resilient to mechanical shock and vibration.
+Pogo pins are widely used in a variety of electronic applications and in the Test & Measurement industry.

-The pogo pin is so named because the pin resembles a pogo stick.
+The pogo pin is so named because the pin functions with an internal spring, similar to a pogo stick.
 Although often used as a generic term, pogo pin is a registered trademark of Everett Charles Technologies (ECT).

 Its unique construction has an integrated spring that applies a constant force against the back of the mating receptacle or contact plate.
 This prevents movement that could result in an intermittent connection.